danielaparker/jsoncons/doc/ref/json_type_traits.md

 #### Parameters

 `class_name` - the name of a class or struct
-`enum_name` - the name of an enum type or enum class type `num_template_params` - for a class template, the number of template parameters
+`num_mandatory_params` - the number of mandatory class data members or accessors `enum_name` - the name of an enum type or enum class type `num_template_params` - for a class template, the number of template parameters
 `member_nameN` - the name of a class data member.
 Class data members are normally modifiable, but may be `const` or